joaoflf/cauchy/README.md

 ## 📋 Overview

 Cauchy aims to be an educational implementation of a distributed key-value store, complete with an LSMTree (Log-Structured Merge Tree) storage engine.
-The project is mean to learn distributed data systems, data-intensive application design, and storage engines, providing an accessible codebase to learn from and experiment with.
+The project is meant to learn about distributed data systems, data-intensive application design, and storage engines, providing an accessible codebase to learn from and experiment with.

 &nbsp;

 ## 🎯 Features

 * **Distributed:** Scales across multiple nodes.
-* **LSMTree Storage Engine:** Leverages the LSMT storage engine for efficient data management.
+* **LSMTree Storage Engine:** Leverages an LSMTree as storage engine for efficient data management.
 * **Consistent Hashing:** Utilizes consistent hashing for data distribution.
 * **Fault Tolerance:** Built-in resilience against node failures.
 * **REST API Interface:** Provides a REST API for interacting with the store.